To Grok Grokking: Provable Grokking in Ridge Regression: Introduction

 Given the current theoretical gaps around grokking, our goal is to prove an end-to-end grokking guarantee demonstrating that: (i) the model overfits early, while test performance remains poor; (ii) poor generalization persists long after overfitting; and (iii) the optimization algorithm eventually converges to a model that achieves good generalization.
 See Figure~\ref{fig:gorkking-for-ridge-regression-and-full-trained-ReLU-neural-networks} for an illustration.
 To this end, we investigate the phenomenon of grokking within a classical teacher-student framework.
-We specifically consider the linear regression model, which is a classical statistical method that has been extensively studied over centuries \citep{galton1886regression,tikhonov1963solution,hoerl1970ridge,uyanik2013study}.
+We specifically consider linear regression, a classical statistical method that has been extensively studied over the centuries \citep{galton1886regression,tikhonov1963solution,hoerl1970ridge,uyanik2013study}.
 To address overfitting, fundamental regularization techniques such as Lasso and ridge regression have been developed and proven invaluable.
-While being a special case of overfitting, it is surprising that almost no previous work has focused on grokking in linear regression.
+Despite being a special case of overfitting, it is surprising that almost no previous work has focused on grokking in linear regression.
+While prior work has observed this phenomenon mainly in complex, non-linear architectures, our findings reveal that neither deep nor non-linear structural components are strictly necessary for grokking to occur, offering a rigorous, foundational framework for the phenomenon in purely linear settings.
 To our best knowledge, the only theoretical work on this topic is \citet{levi2024grokking}, in which the authors analyze grokking in a linear regression setting by leveraging random matrix theory.
 Yet, despite the similar setting being studied, their analysis lacks formal guarantees.
 Apart from the fact that the results are non-rigorous, their work differs from ours in the following aspects.
-(1) They assume only Gaussian data, whereas our data distribution is more general; (2) their results consider the regimes where the feature dimension roughly equals the sample size, while we allow arbitrary over-parameterization; and (3), they do not include weight decay as we do.
+(1) They assume only Gaussian data, whereas our data distribution is more general; (2) their results consider the regimes where the feature dimension roughly equals the sample size, while we allow arbitrary over-parameterization; and (3) they do not include weight decay as we do.

 In this paper, we consider an over-parameterized linear regression problem of learning a ground-truth realizable teacher function, by training a student linear model using randomly initialized GD, on a squared loss objective, and with an $\ell_{2}$ regularization.
 We provide the first end-to-end provable grokking result, and unlike \citet{xu2023benign}, we are able to prove that poor generalization persists beyond the point where we overfit.
 Our results hold for a family of teacher functions: any function that is realizable by a linear model over any fixed feature map.
 Moreover, we also demonstrate, both theoretically and empirically, that grokking can be fully and quantitatively controlled by hyperparameter tuning.
 Specifically, one way to effectively manipulate the delay before generalization begins is to tune the weight decay, which aligns with the empirical findings of \citet{lyu2023dichotomy}.
 To summarize the main novelty in this work, for the first time, (1) we show an end-to-end provable grokking result, while all prior works on grokking in neural networks or linear models did not establish such a comprehensive result; (2) we give a formal analysis of grokking in the fundamental setting of linear/ridge regression; and (3), we provide exact quantitative bounds on the grokking time that reveal how each hyperparameter affects grokking.